 Be aware that some expenditure will change through retirement.
 As the chart shows below, travel spend tends to be higher in early retirement and tails off in later retirement, where you may have to consider the cost of carers or assisted living.
 For more details check out our blog post on Things that could influence your retirement income needs

 If you’ve used one of the 3 suggested calculation tools, you should have an idea of how much a single person needs to retire comfortably or what a couple might need to save.
 If you’ve used the longevity calculator you’ll also have an idea of roughly how long you’ll need to sustain this income for.
-This will give you a total retirement target.
+This will give you your total retirement target.
 So now is the time to work out what you already have and how far away from that target you are.

 You can find out whether you are on track to meet your retirement target by asking your pension provider/s to send you a forecast of what your pension will be worth.
 Don’t forget to add in any income that you will receive in state pension.
 Visit the government website to check your state pension forecast.